ConversationalComponents/action-release/README.md

-# Sentry Release GitHub Action
+# FORK of Sentry Release GitHub Action
-Automatically create a Sentry release in a workflow.
+Automatically create a Sentry release in a workflow. **Also for on-premise instances**.

 A release is a version of your code that is deployed to an environment.
 When you give Sentry information about your releases, you unlock a number of new features:
  - Determine the issues and regressions introduced in a new release